Updated September 7, 2020

-Arkansas is currently experiencing a spike in COVID-19 cases.
 The Writers’ Colony at Diary Hollow is accepting residencies, however social distancing and safety protocols must be followed.
 The health and safety of our resident writers and staff is our top priority.
-The following protocols have been communicated to staff and will be provided to all residents prior to, as well as upon arrival.
+The following protocols have been communicated to staff and will be provided to all residents prior to, and upon arrival.

 Writers are asked not to travel to WCDH for a residency if they are at risk due to an underlying health issue, are aware they have been exposed to the COVID-19 virus or are feeling sick.
 As always, WCDH, does not charge change or cancellation fees for last-minute adjustments to residency schedules.